-As indicated above, a difficulty of pathchar exists in that in real networks such as the Internet, network conditions change frequently, and it is not easy to obtain proper minimum RTTs.
+As indicated above, a difficulty of pathchar exists in that in real networks such as the Internet, the network condition changes frequently, and it is not easy to obtain proper minimum RTTs.
 Thus, pathchar needs to send many packets with the same size; it is a weak point of pathchar since those waste a large amount of link bandwidth to get a minimum RTT.
 Even after many RTTs are collected, some measurement errors must be contained.
 Pathchar solves this problem by a linear least square approximation.

-2.2 Problems of Pathchar
+2.2.
+Problems of Pathchar

-The approach of the bandwidth estimation taken by pathchar is innovative, but it still has several problems as we describe below.
+The approach of the bandwidth estimation taken by pathchar is innovative, but it still has several problems as described below.

-2.2.1 Reliability on Obtained Estimation
+2.2.1.
+Reliability on Obtained Estimation

 First, we cannot know whether the estimated bandwidth obtained by pathchar is reliable or not.
-There is no way to have a confidence on the accuracy of the estimated value in pathchar.
-Pathchar uses the linear least square fitting to calculate $\beta_n$ , which means that it assumes errors of minimum RTTs are normally distributed [4].
+Pathchar uses the linear least square fitting to calculate β_n , which means that it assumes errors of minimum RTTs are normally distributed.
 However, we have no means to confirm whether errors follow a normal distribution or not.
 From this reason, it is necessary to consider another approach that can lead to bandwidth estimation independently of the error distribution.
 Such an approach is often called as a nonparametric approach.
 The nonparametric approach is already developed in pchar [7], an updated version of pathchar.
-While in pchar, the user can choose the parametric or the nonparametric method for estimation, it does not offer any criterion to decide which approach is better.
+While in pchar the user can choose the parametric or the nonparametric method for estimation, it does not offer any criterion to decide which approach is better.
+Another nonparametric approach is proposed in [4].
+In this paper, he proposed an original approach to control the number of measurement packets but we should use generic statistical estimate method.

-2.2.2 Efficiency of Measurements
+2.2.2.
+Efficiency of Measurements

 The second problem is the efficiency of pathchar.
 Pathchar sends a fixed number of packets, but the amount of collected data must be changed according to the network condition to measure the link bandwidth within a reasonable level of accuracy.
-The authors in [4] then propose an adaptive data collection method to improve the efficiency of pathchar.
+The author in [4] then propose an adaptive data collection method to improve the efficiency of pathchar.
 They have shown that the required number of packets in pathchar can much be reduced if pathchar is equipped with an ability to send a different number of packets for each link estimation.
 In their proposal, the number of transmitted packets is decided by observing whether the even-odd range of bandwidth is converged or not.
 However, the range is not based on the reliability on the result and the method does not guarantee an accuracy in a statistical sense.
+We should apply the confidence interval which is based on the statistics.

-2.2.3 Exceptional Errors of RTTs
+2.2.3.
+Exceptional Errors of RTTs

 The third problem is that various kinds of errors are mixedly contained in minimum values of RTT.
-Nevertheless, pathchar assumes that the error of the minimum RTT is originated from the measurement noise only, and therefore assumes the normal distribution for measurement errors.
+Nevertheless, pathchar assumes that the error of the minimum RTT is originated from the measurement noise only, and assumes the normal distribution for measurement errors.
 Basically, pathchar relies on the fact that the queueing delay at the intermediate routers can be removed by gathering a number of measurements since one or more packets must fortunately encounter no queueing delay by increasing the measurement.
-If the number of measurements is insufficient, the queueing delay may be involved, but it may be able to be viewed as a Gaussian noise.
+If the number of measurements is insufficient, the queueing delay may be involved.
+However, it may be able to be viewed as a Gaussian noise.